 If you love a good party scene, but also appreciate a good night’s sleep this is the place for you.
 My top choice for the best hostel in Chiang Mai for solo travelers, Bodega Chiang Mai Chill Hostel is the perfect mix of social and lowkey.
 Even though there is a pool onsight the majority of the parting is done as their sister property Bodega Chiang Mai Party Hostel which is a short walk away.
 They also organize a pub crawl to take you to some of the best bars in the city.

 They offer a mixture of private and dorm rooms.
 That way if you want the privacy of a private room you can still join in with the hostel events.
 The beds here are super comfortable, providing the perfect place to recover after a big night out!

 - 1600 meters from the Sunday Night Market

 Welcome to Hostel Lullaby, one of the best hostels in Chiang Mai for solo travelers.
 With plenty of events on it provides the perfect opportunities to mingle with new people.
-Partake in yoga and complementary cooking classes to meet like-minded travelers.
+Partake in yoga and complimentary cooking classes to meet like-minded travelers.
 Be aware though this isn’t a party hostel.
 So if that’s your scene this is not the stay for you.

-They put on a free delicious buffet breakfast for hungry travelers.
+They put on free delicious buffet breakfast for hungry travelers.
 The team there is also super friendly and will be more than willing to answer any questions.
 They also have some excellent recommendations on what to do and can book you on various tours.
 Some of the dorm rooms can be on the smaller side.
 Though you will have a privacy curtain, power socket, and personal reading light.

 - Breakfast Included